Rail Trails and Multiuse Trails

 - New Haven and Northampton Canal Rail Trail (Manhan section): This trail will eventually extend 90 miles from New Haven to Northampton.
 4 miles of the trail is in Northampton.

-- West Farms Multiuse Trail will run from the New Haven and Northampton to the Burts Pit Road area.
-Only the Ice Pond Spur section has been completed.
+- Rocky Hill Greenway will run from the New Haven and Northampton to the Burts Pit Road area and is currently under development.

 - Northampton Connecticut River Greenway will run from the MassCentral to Hatfield along the river.